ss7pro/mlt/docs/developer_guide.md

 ### E2E Testing Options

-`make test-e2e`: Use docker-compose to spin up a testing container and run tests; this uses hyperkube.
+`make test-e2e`: Use docker-compose to spin up a testing container and run tests.
+This is used by circleci to run tests on a Google Cloud test cluster.

 `make test-e2e-no-docker`: Use your local environment to run e2e tests, similar to the way `make test` runs unit tests.
+Developers should use this option.

 ### External Container Registry